For Vibraphone, Marimba, String quartet, Piano & Accordion.

 Flexible instrumentation.
 One movement, 6 minutes; 10 pages, 10€.

 Flexible instrumentation.
-A collection of all-interval tetrachords arranged to be played with two instruments.
+The 48 all-interval tetrachords, arranged for two monodic instruments.
 23 pages, 12€.

 For two flutes, oboe, clarinet, two violins and viola.
 All composed with mathematical techniques, but each quite different.
 Average duration 10 minutes.
 Full score can be downloaded here for free; parts are available for 20€ per piece.